If you love kombucha, this DIY Homemade Kombucha recipe is for you! Brewing your own kombucha is pretty easy and saves

 - Secure the jar with a tea towel or coffee filter and rubber band.
 Place the jar in a warm location - between 75°-85°.
 Colder temperatures = mold, so make sure the room is between those temperatures!

-Let it sit between 7- 21 days out of direct sunlight in a ventilated area.
+- Let it sit between 7- 21 days out of direct sunlight in a ventilated area.
 Begin tasting the kombucha on day 7.
 If it tastes too sweet, let it ferment longer.
 I like to brew mine for 14-21 days, depending upon the season.